 The majority agreed on the biggest cost as low attendance.
 If somehow 96% of employees invited don’t attend your meeting, expect more downstream costs waiting to happen.

-Even if people do attend, there are many annoyances that can disrupt the flow of a meeting.
 Here are what professionals think the biggest irritations in meetings are:

 These, in turn, can factor into ineffective meetings.
 The consequences of those meetings can lead to weak results.